dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 * The representation is not straightforward to interpret.
 * Normalization of angle required to avoid singularity.
+* Each rotation has two representations as modified Rodrigues parameters.
-* Concatenation and transformation of vectors requires conversion to rotation matrix or quaternion.
+* Transformation of vectors requires conversion to rotation matrix or quaternion.

 ----------
 References